SAP-archive/teched2020-DEV164/exercises/ex4/README.md

 # Exercise 4 - Introduce Localization

-In this exercise, you will learn how easy it is to enable your UI5 application for localization.
+In this exercise you'll learn how easy it is to enable  localization for your UI5 application.

-## Exercise 4.1 - Replacing Hard Coded Text with i18n Variables
+## Exercise 4.1 - Replacing Hard-Coded Text With i18n Variables

-In your existing UI5 application you've used hard coded text values.
-Thats ok, if you wanna implement a fast proof of concept.
-If you wanna build a productive application no hard coded text values should be used because they will be displayed no matter which browser language is configured.
-Your goal is to build an enterprise ready application which offeres also localization features, like text translation.
-UI5 comes with a huge set of localization features out of the box which are enabled by default.
-To benefit from these features you have to replace all occurrences of hard coded texts in your UI5 application.
-Luckily, its only one occurrence 😃.
-However, its a good reminder to start directly with localization in mind before refactoring many places in your application afterwards.
+In your existing UI5 application you've used hard-coded text values.
+That's OK if you'd like to implement a fast proof of concept.
+In your productive application no hard-coded text should be used, however, because it would be displayed regardless of the actual browser language the user has configured.
+Your goal is to build an enterprise-ready application which includes localization features, such as text translation.
+UI5 comes with a huge set of localization features out of the box, which are enabled by default.
+To benefit from these features, you need to replace all occurrences of hard-coded text in your UI5 application.
+Luckily, there's only one occurrence 😃 However, it's good practice to start directly with localization in mind instead of refactoring many places in your application afterwards.

 1. Open the `Sensors.view.xml` located under `SensorManager/webapp/view/`.

-2. Replace the `noDataText` value with the i18n-key `noSensorDataText`.
+2. Replace the `noDataText` value with the i18n key `noSensorDataText`.

 ````xml
 <f:GridList id="sensorsList"